ma-quantumlab/IoT-Server/AddDataSource.md

 lab_weather/ {"fridges_temp":22.1614399,"fridges_hum":16.39887047}
 ```

 Note to the left it shows the MQTT channel that it is being published on.
+Note for

 ## Step 2: